 Zambia.
 Close engagement with government agencies has helped improve national aquatic animal health policies in these countries.
-Feeds research has demonstrated that fish production efficiency can be enhanced by maintaining a "nutritious pond" and assessments of the potential for sustainable intensification of aquaculture in Bangladesh has identified technology and management improvements that will enable a transition towards intensive aquaculture to be more sustainable.
+Feeds research has demonstrated that fish production efficiency can be enhanced by maintaining a "nutritious pond" and assessments of the potential for sustainable intensification of aquaculture in Bangladesh has identified technology and management improvements that will enable a transition to more intensive aquaculture be more sustainable.